-- Over 70 IBM compatible PCs running Windows XP - MS Office 2007 on all PCs for the Fall, MS Office 2010 will be loaded for the Spring - Internet access - E-mail (including off-campus access) - Laser printers (350 pages per Fall, Spring, and Summer semesters for students, extra are \$0.10 each) Unused sheets at the end of a semester are not transferred over to the following semester. - 200 MB of Personal space on server for saving files (P: drive) - 2 Flatbed Color Scanners (pictures and text) - Multimedia capabilities, including sound, are available for some programs, but a student MUST bring his/her own headphones. - · Student ID cards for new students.
+- Over 70 IBM compatible PCs running Windows 7 - MS Office 2010 on all PCs - Internet access - E-mail (including off-campus access) - Laser printers (350 pages per Fall, Spring, and Summer semesters for students, extra are \$0.10 each) Unused sheets at the end of a semester are not transferred over to the following semester. - 200 MB of Personal space on server for saving files (P: drive) - 2 Flatbed Color Scanners (pictures and text) - Multimedia capabilities, including sound, are available for some programs, but a student MUST bring his/her own headphones. - · Student ID cards for new students.